 The selected vault dashboard opens.

-Click Backup to open the Getting Started wizard.
+Select Backup to open the Getting Started wizard.

 The Getting Started with backup wizard switches the Prepare infrastructure option to back up workloads to Azure.

-Since the download size of all the files together is > 3G, on a 10Mbps download link it may take up to 60 minutes for the download to complete.
+Since the download size of all the files together is > 3 GB, on a 10-Mbps download link it may take up to 60 minutes for the download to complete.

 Extracting the software package

-At least 4GB of free space is required to extract the setup files.
+At least 4 GB of free space is required to extract the setup files.

 Installing the software package

-Click Microsoft Azure Backup to launch the setup wizard.
+Select Microsoft Azure Backup to launch the setup wizard.